 Plant diversity has had little impact on soil productivity, and treatments have had varying impacts on plant diversity.
-Monocultures, especially conifer monocultures, have been attributed to causing reductions in soil productivity.
+Monocultures, especially conifer monocultures, have reductions[FS4] in soil productivity.
 These concerns were initiated by the German "Spruce sickness" of the late 1800s [45] in which soil porosity and productivity declined following the planting of spruce monocultures in lowland clay soils where beech was previously growing.
-Similar concerns were associated with the decline of second-rotation pine stands in Australia and the southeastern USA [32, 52].
+Similar concerns were associated with the decline of second-rotation pine stands in Australia and the southeastern U.S. [32,52].
 As such, one aspect of many of the LTSP locations was the inclusion of a split-plot treatment in which the non-crop trees and competing vegetation were controlled manually or with herbicides.
 Overwhelmingly, crop tree biomass was greater where competing vegetation was controlled through 10 years across all forest types, and total stand biomass was greater on all but a few sites naturally dominated by shrub biomass at early stages of stand development [48].
 At this early stage, no negative soil impacts have been reported due to creating monocultures at any sites.
 In addition, several investigators have been exploring questions related to how the organic matter and compaction treatments might affect plant diversity as well as how plant diversity may be affecting measures of soil quality and forest health.
-Across the southeastern USA, understory plant diversity in loblolly pine plantations was not affected by either compaction or whole-tree harvesting at age 15 years [49], but some species were positively or negatively affected by the more intense disturbances [53, 54].
-Those positively affected were generally early-successional shrubs, while those negatively affected were latersuccessional tree species.
+Across the southeastern U.S., understory plant diversity in loblolly pine plantations was not affected by either compaction nor whole-tree harvesting at age 15 years [49], but some species were positively or negatively affected by the more intense disturbances [53,54].
+Those positively affected were generally early-successional shrubs, while those negatively affected were later-successional tree species.
 Across several black spruce sites in Ontario, the impact of harvest intensity on diversity depended on soil type; diversity increased on loamy soils with whole-tree harvesting while it decreased on peat soils due to warmer microclimates where slash was lower [55].
-In the aspen forests of the north-central USA, harvesting intensity has had no impact on plant diversity through 17 years but compaction has increased diversity by increasing early successional and invasive species while reducing forest ground flora [56].
+In the aspen forests of the north-central U.S., harvesting intensity has had no impact on plant diversity through 17 years but compaction has increased diversity by increasing early successional and invasive species while reducing forest ground flora [56].

 That these treatments, which included the complete removal of all aboveground organic matter and nutrients, failed to induce widespread losses in tree productivity is a clear indication of the resistance and resilience that healthy, managed forests maintain.
-However, 15 years is still quite young relative to most rotation ages and nutrient deficiencies could still occur as canopy closure occurs.
+However, 15 years is still quite young relative to most rotation ages, and forest soils research is replete with long-term studies contradicting early results and vice versa.
 Furthermore, while these descriptive results are paramount to assessing the relative importance of management actions on soil productivity, the LTSP and affiliated studies have also provided an exceptional design for process-level testing.
-The combination of descriptive and process-level testing will help answer the question "what will happen in the future under a given set of management and environmental conditions" [57].
-Process-level work that has been incorporated into the LTSP design includes studies that evaluate changes to decomposition rates and soil biology and attempts to explain plant responses to soil compaction using mechanistic-based models and process-level studies on soil fertility.
+The combination of descriptive and process-level testing will help answer the question "what will happen in the future under a given set of management and environmental conditions"[57].
+Process-level work that has been incorporated into the LTSP design includes studies that evaluate changes to decomposition rates and soil biology, and attempts to explain plant responses to soil compaction using mechanistic-based models and process-level studies on soil fertility.